unhaltable/transit-watch/DEVELOPMENT.md

 --------------
 (working title)

+Title ideas:

+- NextTTC
+- NexTTC
+- Transit Watch
+- TTC Watch
+- FTW (Faster Than Walking)
+- FTW^2 (Faster Than Walking: For The Watch)

 Pebble watch app to view TTC vehicle ETAs for a list of user-configurable stops.

 ### Main goals